NadiDami/CrowdHailer.github.io/_drafts/ddd/wrap-up.md

 author: Peter Saxton
 ---

+Conclusion of [Domain Drive Design series](/2015/07/14/domain-driven-design-introduction.html) following on from [Interactors](/2015/08/16/introducing-interactors-to-represent-getting-stuff-done.html).

 ### Admission

 A small admission to lead this post.
 What has been discussed so far has not been domain driven design, or at least not all of it.